Teerath-Agarwal/Encryption-Software/README.md

 3. Click on 'Encrypt' button.
 4. Enter password and click submit.
 5. Download the 'result.zip' file.
 Extract the contents
 6. These are the encrypted files.
-If you change its content even slightly, it will probably corrupt instantly.
+If you change their content even slightly, then the files will be corrupted for sure.
 7. To decrypt, select those files to upload, (the actual encrypted files, not the .zip file)
 8. Enter correct password.
 Click submit.
-9. Save the result .zip file.
+9. Save the result.zip file.
 Extract the contents.
 10. The extracted content will consist of the original decrypted files.
 Thank You!